11 Best Places to Watch Sedona Sunsets, AZ 2023

 10. Little Sugarloaf Mountain

 The Little Sugarloaf Mountain is a bit of a hidden gem of Sedona.
 Travelers cannot easily find the trail to the top on any map.
 The remote location makes the exploration even more exciting.
-Due to fewer people, this place is ideal for quiet time alone.
+Due to the fact that there are fewer people, this place is ideal for quiet time alone.

 The trail itself is short but has a steeper incline.
 Be aware of your steps, as it’s not a well-maintained route.
-The summit is clear, flat, and provides a broad sunset view.
+The summit is clear and flat and provides a broad sunset view.

 Address: Sedona, AZ 86336, United States.